 A Professor of Outdoor and Environmental Education at Corning Community College, Dave started his 22nd year with the college in 2016.
 Dave’s educational background is in Outdoor and Environmental Education, Health and Human Performance, and Criminal Justice.
 Dave teaches courses in Outdoor Education, Wilderness Survival, Environmental Studies, Health, Wellness, and Physical Fitness.

 Retired Professional Engineer with degrees in Environmental and Civil Engineering from Penn State University.
 Bill enjoys the status of Diplomate of the American Academy of Environmental Engineers.
 Throughout his life Bill has been active in Scouting, both as a youth and as a leader.
 Through the Scouts he became involved in competitive canoeing and kayaking.
 Scouting and sailing provide the knowledge base for the Knot Tying classes he has given at the Museum.
 Bill is currently serving as Facilities Committee Chair and Secretary to the Board of Trustees of FLBM.

-Program Manager at Chesapeake Bay Maritime Museum.
-She is responsible for the educational workshops that are held at this most prestigious Maritime Museum.
+The Program Manager at Chesapeake Bay Maritime Museum, Jen is responsible for the educational workshops that are held at this most prestigious Maritime Museum.
 Jenn is one of a handful of women shipwrights and brings a special perspective to her work.

 A BOCES teacher in the Hornell School District, Scott holds a BS and an MS in Educationfrom Keuka College.
 He is a certified American Red Cross Water Safety Instructor and NYS Boater Safety Instructor.
 Scott also serves as the Hornell wrestling coach.
 He is an avid boater and outdoorsman.
 He currently serves on the FLBM Board of Trustees and as chair of FLBM’s Education Committee.